drofphilosophe/USElecData/README.md

 8. Build all output data files

-Windows: `USElecData build --rebuild-all`
+Windows: `USElecData build all`

-Mac/Linux:  `./USElecData.sh build --rebuild-all`
+Mac/Linux:  `./USElecData.sh build all`

 ## Running outside Anaconda or in a different environment